Early labour is otherwise known as the latent phase of labour, when your body is in the beginning stages of “going into labour”.

 If you are planning to await labour, you should call your midwife once your waters have broken during the daytime so that she can make a plan to assess you and your baby.

-If it is overnight when your waters break, AND your baby is moving, AND the fluid is clear, you can put a maternity pad on, take 1000mg of Tylenol to help with the onset of cramping, and 100mg of Gravol to help you rest.
+If it is overnight when your waters break, AND your baby is moving, AND the fluid is clear, you can put a sanitary pad on, take 1000mg of Tylenol to help with the onset of cramping, and 100mg of Gravol to help you rest.
 You should call your midwife first thing the next morning.

 If it is overnight when your waters break, AND you have abnormal signs as listed above (see “Have my waters broken?“), you should page your midwife immediately.